beb0pwned/subwich/README.md

 - `python3 install.py`

 ## Usage
 Note: Must be in the format of "domain.com" or "this.domain.com" etc..
+DO NOT add the protocol ex. https://domain.com
 - `python3 subwich.py <domain>`
 - `-w` will enable waybackurls to scrape ex. `python3 subwich.py <domain> -w`